-It is less common for customers to switch brands in brand- or product-led industries, like:
+On the other hand, it’s less common for customers to switch brands in brand- or product-led industries, like:

-This is because they have ample opportunity to inspire brand loyalty and create emotional connections with their target customers.
+Companies in these industries find it easier to inspire brand loyalty and create emotional connections with their target customers.

 But why do customers switch brands in the first place?